hannestschofenig/tschofenig-ids/dtls-rrc/draft-tschofenig-tls-dtls-rrc.md

       } ContentType;
 ~~~~

 The newly introduced return_routability_check message contains a cookie.
-The peer triggering the return routability check places the cookie in the message and the recipient echos it back.
-The semantic of the cookie is similar to the cookie used in the HelloRetryRequest message defined in TLS 1.3.
+The semantic of the cookie is similar to the cookie used in
+the HelloRetryRequest message defined in {{RFC8446}}.

+The return_routability_check message MUST be authenticated and
+ 	   encrypted using the currently active security context.

+ 	   The endpoint that observes the peer's address update MUST stop
+ 	   sending any buffered application data (or limit the sending rate to a
+ 	   TBD threshold) and initiate the return routability check that
+ 	   proceeds as follows:

+ 	   1. A cookie is placed in the return_routability_check message;

+ 	   2. The message is sent to the observed new address and a timeout T
+ 	       is started;

+ 	   3. The peer endpoint, after successfully verifying the received
+ 	       return_routability_check message echoes it back;

+ 	   4. When the initiator receives and verifies the
+ 	       return_routability_check message, it updates the peer address
+ 	       binding;

+ 	   5. If T expires, or the address confirmation fails, the peer address
+ 	       binding is not updated.

+ 	   After this point, any pending send operation is resumed to the bound
+ 	   peer address.

 ~~~~
       struct {
           opaque cookie<1..2^16-1>;